Internal Grants for Faculty

 - Each of the three divisions receives approximately $80,000 annually to disperse for faculty research and development each year.
 The Divisional Executive Committees are responsible for dispersing this funding.
 Grants are awarded competitively and typically range from a few hundred dollars to a few thousand.
 The Divisional Executive Committees generally issue their first call for proposals in October, and when funding remains, a second call is issued in the spring.
 More on divisional funding is available here.

-- Programmatic funding is available from the Program in Comparative Literature and the Asian Studies Program.
+- Programmatic funding is available from the Asian Studies Program.
 Faculty are encouraged to contact the program chair for details.

 - The Dean’s Office is able to fund one conference per year for all full-time and adjunct faculty members as well as support a variety of curriculum development and research activities.
 Endowed funding includes 1) support for launching or completing a research project (Benezet Grant), 2) support for a faculty member in his/her first or second year to develop a new course (Norman B. Smith Faculty Fund), 3) support for collaborative research with a student (Faculty-Student Collaborative Research Grant), and 4) support for faculty who have not received significant research funding in the last three years (Faculty Opportunity Grant).